-Date June 2019
+Date June 2020

 By the numbers

 Age of machine important to value: The year of manufacture is a good indicator of how much imaging equipment is worth on the secondary market.
-After five years, machines are typically worth no more than 25 to 40 cents on the cost dollar.
-The main driver being that every five to seven years a new generation of machines is typically released.
-It is important to note that through the approximate five to seven-year window of a generational lifetime, a machine is still generally considered to be “current” technology.
-As year five to six rolls around, end users may contemplate whether to purchase a new machine (cost permitting) knowing that the service life will be longer, and that they may benefit from both a business and marketing standpoint from maintaining the most recently-updated machinery.
+After five years, machines are typically worth no more than 25 to 40 cents on the cost dollar, with the main driver being that every five to seven years a new generation of machines is typically released.
+It is important to note that through the approximate five- to seven-year window of a generational lifetime, a machine is still generally considered to be “current” technology.
+As machines approach years five and six, end users may contemplate purchasing new machinery (cost permitting), knowing that the service life will be longer and from a business and marketing standpoint, they may benefit from maintaining the most recently-updated machinery.

 Machines in excess of eight or nine years of age will likely end up in emerging markets like Mexico or South America.
 While these second- or third-generation machines may be fully functional, they are no longer the state-of-the-art technology desired by most medical facilitates in the United States.